 Any potential hazard or risk identified during normal operations is also to be assessed.

-Once assessed, all workplace safety and environmental risks are to be controlled such that the risk is reduced, and relevant employees are to be appropriately trained to deal with those risks.
+Once assessed, all workplace safety and environmental risks are to be controlled such that the risk is reduced.
+Controls for safety hazards and risks should be selected based on the following hierarchy of controls: